Callan-Rubakov Effect and Higher Charge Monopoles: Introduction and Summary

 \section{Introduction and Summary}

 In the 1980's Callan and Rubakov showed that the interaction of massless fermions with a minimal $SU(N)$ monopole is non-trivial in the IR \cite{Callan:1982ac,Callan:1982ah,Callan:1982au,Rubakov:1982fp,Callan:1983ed,Callan:1983tm}.
-At low energies, the smooth $SU(N)$ monopole is described by a singular $U(1)$ monopole in which the strength of the magnetic field becomes the order of the UV cutoff scale.
-One then expects that the strong magnetic field near the monopole repels dynamical fields and screens the UV physics in the monopole core.
-However, when the fermions are massless they have low-energy spin-$j=0$ modes that penetrate into the core of the monopole.
-This allows the fermions to interact with the non-abelian degrees of freedom that are confined to the core of the monopole and induces a non-trivial effective boundary condition on the IR abelian monopole \cite{Callan:1982ac,Callan:1982ah,Callan:1982au,Rubakov:1982fp,Callan:1983ed,Callan:1983tm,Grossman:1983yf,Nair:1983ps,Nair:1983hc,Yamagishi:1982wp,Yamagishi:1983ua,Yamagishi:1984zu,Panagopoulos:1984ws,Sen:1984qe,Sen:1984kf,Balachandran:1983sw,Goldstein:1983bk,Polchinski:1984uw,Preskill:1984gd,Isler:1987xn,Kitano:2021pwt,Csaki:2021ozp}.
+At low energies, the smooth $SU(N)$ monopole is described by a singular $U(1)$ monopole.
+One then expects that the strong magnetic field near the core of the monopole repels dynamical fields and screens the UV physics in the monopole core.
+However, in this theory the fermions have low-energy spin-$j=0$ modes that penetrate into the core of the monopole.
+This allows the fermions to interact with the non-abelian degrees of freedom that are confined to the monopole core and induces a non-trivial effective boundary condition on the IR abelian monopole \cite{Callan:1982ac,Callan:1982ah,Callan:1982au,Rubakov:1982fp,Callan:1983ed,Callan:1983tm,Grossman:1983yf,Yamagishi:1982wp,Yamagishi:1983ua,Yamagishi:1984zu,Panagopoulos:1984ws,Sen:1984qe,Sen:1984kf,Balachandran:1983sw,Goldstein:1983bk,Isler:1987xn}.

 Traditionally, this non-trivial boundary condition is stated in terms of scattering processes where an s-wave fermion scatters off of the monopole.
-This viewpoint has lead to much confusion in the literature due to the fact that the monopole boundary condition cannot be stated simply in terms of the fermion fields.
-The main confusion is how to understand the physical interpretation of the out-state of a typical scattering process which for example has been cryptically referred to as including ``propagating pulses of vacuum polarization'' \cite{Polchinski:1984uw}.
+This viewpoint has lead to much confusion in the literature due to the fact that the monopole boundary condition is not stated simply in terms of the fermion fields.
+The main confusion is how to understand the physical interpretation of the out-state of a typical scattering process \cite{Preskill:1984gd,Kitano:2021pwt} which has been cryptically referred to as ``propagating pulses of vacuum polarization'' \cite{Polchinski:1984uw}.

 The reason why this fermion-monopole interaction is of great importance is because of its phenomenological implication in the standard model.
-Originally, Callan and Rubakov studied monopoles in the $SU(5)$ Georgi-Glashow GUT completion of the standard model \cite{Georgi:1974sy}.
+Originally, Callan and Rubakov studied monopoles in the $SU(5)$ Georgi-Glashow GUT completion of the standard model.
 There, Callan and Rubakov showed that the fermion-monopole interaction violates baryon-number symmetry in a way that catalyzes proton decay.
-This effect, which is now referred to as the Callan-Rubakov effect, is clearly important for understanding the phenomenological implications of GUT completions of the standard model.
+This effect, which is now referred to as the Callan-Rubakov effect, is clearly important in understanding the phenomenological implications of GUT completions of the standard model.